Our Projects

 Executable Books

-The Executable Books Project is an international collaboration to build open source tools that facilitate publishing computational narratives using the Jupyter ecosystem.
+The Executable Books Project is an international collaboration to build open source tools that facilitate sharing computational narratives using the Jupyter ecosystem.

 Jupyter Meets the Earth